-Addiction takes normally-healthy relationships and turns them on their heads.
+Addiction takes what were once healthy relationships and turns them on their heads.
 You may feel angry and resentful to your family members for not supporting your life choices.
 Family members may feel hurt because you may have stolen or lied to them in the past.
 It’s vital to address these issues as you seek treatment for your addiction.
 Family therapy can help you attain some peace and balance in your relationships.
 However, at times, it may be necessary to add forgiveness therapy to your treatment plan.
 If you’re wondering if a forgiveness therapy program can support your long-term recovery, reach out to Bonfire Behavioral Health today at 603.617.4815.

 What Is Forgiveness Therapy?